 Day 3.
 La Fueva

-After breakfast at the hotel, we’ll spend another day exploring the incredible trails around Aínsa.
+After breakfast at the hotel, we’ll spend another day exploring the incredible trails around Aínsa before heading to Bielsa.

 This region has a strong Mediterranean climate, which you can see in the vegetation and rocky terrain.
 After the ride, we’ll enjoy a cold post-ride beverage and cheers to another day on the trails!